Why would an MBA want to work for Google?

 Financials Returning to Prominence

-Among top 25 employers, the biggest ranking gains over 2014 were produced by PriceWaterhouseCoopers (+14), Morgan Stanley (+12), and Ernst & Young (+10).
+Among top 25 out of the top 100 employers for MBAs, the biggest ranking gains over 2014 were produced by PriceWaterhouseCoopers (+14), Morgan Stanley (+12), and Ernst & Young (+10).
 In other words, professional and financial services are roaring back to life.

 Need more proof?
 Overall, the companies that grew the most in appeal to MBA students include: Fidelity Trust (+42), KPMG (+36), Wells Fargo (+33), Credit Suisse (+27), and Deutsche Bank (+26)